The Story Behind the SwitchGrade

 Making something reasonably light yet strong and durable to withstand immense abuse, Pacific Northwest climates, and intermittent user maintenance.

-Acceptable manufacturing costs.
+Acceptable manufacturing and assembly costs.

 Easy to install, assemble, service, and rebuild.